Brian K. Hudson | 505.312.3123 | email@example.com

 In this public G.E.D. course, I helped students study material and learn test-taking strategies to complete their high-school equivalency diplomas.

-Guest teacher at Native American Community Academy, Albuquerque.
+Guest lecture at Native American Community Academy, Albuquerque.
 2018.

-Guest teacher at Zuni High School, Zuni Pueblo.
+Guest lecture at Zuni High School, Zuni Pueblo.
 2017.

 Chair.
 Digital Pedagogy Committee.
 CNM.
 2018-present.